While using PXE or USB Boot Media for SCCM, some or all Task Sequences may not show up while trying to build a new Unknown Computer.

 Note: It may also be necessary to delete the existing ConfigMgr Client object from the SCCM console prior to performing these steps.
 We did in our instance but I think generating the new GUID and forcing Discovery was likely all that was needed.

-Allow some time for replication (15mins) and then attempt imaging with the Unknown Computer again.
+Allow some time for replication (5-15mins depending on the size of your environment) and then attempt imaging with the Unknown Computer again.